 Anyone who is healthy and meets the criteria for blood donation may designate their blood for a specific patient.
 There are certain exceptions, including:

-- If you will be receiving a bone marrow or stem cell transplant from a family member, no close blood relatives (grandparents, parents, children, siblings, aunts and uncles, first cousins, or nieces and nephews) should donate blood for you.
-Receiving transfusions from a close blood relative, prior to the bone marrow or stem cell transplant, can cause rejection of the transplant.
+- If the patient will be receiving a bone marrow or stem cell transplant from a family member, no close blood relatives (grandparents, parents, children, siblings, aunts and uncles, first cousins, or nieces and nephews) should donate blood.
+Receiving transfusions from a close blood relative prior to the bone marrow or stem cell transplant can cause rejection of the transplant.
 Donations from close blood relatives may be made after the bone marrow or stem cell transplant.

 - A husband should not donate blood to his wife during childbearing years because it could increase the risk of complications in future pregnancies.

-No. The charges related to transfusion on your bill are for the collection, processing, and testing of the blood/platelets that you have received regardless of who donated for you.
+No. The charges related to transfusion on a hospital bill are for the collection, processing, and testing of the blood/platelets, regardless of who donated them.

-You will not be denied a transfusion for any reason.
-Our Blood Bank relies on family members and friends of patients, as well as staff and people who live and work in the community, to maintain an adequate supply of blood products that support the transfusion needs of our patients.
+Patients are not denied transfusions for any reason.
+Our blood bank relies on family members and friends of patients, as well as staff and people who live and work in the community, to maintain an adequate supply of blood products that support the transfusion needs of our patients.